nallison/GTODocTest/docs/Reservations.md

 Again, GTO will apply the agreed rules to reservations:

 1. You can only book one aircraft per day.
-1. **TBD** Bookings close 12 hours before the day or are tagged as a Late Booking.
+1. Bookings made on the day of the flight are tagged as a Late Booking.
-1. Bookings can be made up to **TBD**/five days in advance.

 ## Making a Reservation